alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-07-29-four-madhabs-and-its-authenticity.md

   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 publisher: alsalafiyyah.manhaj@gmail.com
-source: Fatawa Al-Shaykh Ibn Baz p.
+source: Fatawa Al-Shaykh Abdul-Aziz Ibn Baz p.
 7/152
 summary: These Four Madhabs are well-known schools which have spread during the second century and the later centuries.
 title: The Four Juristic Schools and their authenticity